GustafEnebog/project-2/README.md

 ![Large Device: "Footer"-section.](assets/images/readme/footer-laptop.jpg)

 ### Features remaining to be implemented
++ Evaluating if a revision of the code structure and handling of events could allow the number of global variables to be reduced.
 + Completing a Dark Mode alternative interface.
 The button (with javascript-code) to toggle back and forth between the dark and the default light mode is already created but has been removed since the feature/function not yet is complete.
 + A 500 ms delay for the tooltips to appear (no delay for them to disapear)
 + Removing the frame around the drawing (canvas)